kuma35/thinking-forth-jp/sphinx/chapter2.rst

 efficiently.

 .. figure:: img2-060.png
+   :name: img2-060
    :alt: Given two adequate solutions, the correct one is the simpler.

-   Given two adequate solutions,
-the correct one is the simpler.
+   Given two adequate solutions, the correct one is the simpler.

 ..

 Certain constraints will also affect the conceptual model of the data structure.
 In the library index example, you need to know not only